 Include an achievements section

-Since a work experience section is not applicable in a college internship resume, it is best to replace it with an achievements section that focuses on your greatest accomplishments as a student.
+Since a work experience section does not apply to a college internship resume, it is best to replace it with an achievements section focusing on your most significant accomplishments as a student.

 Some potential things you can include in achievements section